-The author argues that the Janes & Laughlin Steel case of 1937 paved the way for Shelley v.
+The author argues that the Jones & Laughlin Steel case of 1937 paved the way for Shelley v.
 Kraemer (1948), because the Commerce Clause and "state-action" controversies ultimately turned on the same issue: the allocations of political authority between state and federal governments.
 Shelley declared unconstitutional "restrictive covenants"-agreements among home owners that they would not sell or rent to a non-white.
 Pictured in their St. Louis home are the plaintiffs in that case, J.D. and Ethel Lee Shelley, and their children.

 Court split sharply at earlier stages of the white primary controversy, but the decision to draw the line here-putting the internal procedures of a political party in the private rather than the public sphere-won unanimous support in Grovey v.
 Townsend in 1935.
-The line so carefully drawn was then unceremoniously erased in Smith v.
-Allwright only nine years later; this time the vote was nearly unanimous the other way.
-Justice Owen J. Roberts, dissenting, protested that the decisions of the Court were being put in "the same class as a restricted railroad ticket, good for this day and train only."

-Justice Roberts was right when he complained that nothing in the constitutional analysis had changed in the intervening nine years.
-What was different was the relative weight of the competing political principles involved.
-We tend to think of "state action" as a purely negative concept, a reason for not doing something, but the idea has a positive side to it as well: it affirms the existence of a private sphere of activity in which the laws of the states, and not the federal judiciary, retained paramount authority.
+19 The line so carefully drawn was then unceremoniously erased in Smith v.
+Allwright only nine years later: this time the vote was nearly unanimous the other way.
+20 Justice Owen J. Roberts, dissenting, protested that the decisions of the Court were being put in "the same class as a restricted railroad ticket, good for this day and train only."
+21 but the idea has a positive side to it as well: it affirms the existence of a private sphere of activity in which the laws of the states, and not the federal judiciary, retained paramount authority.
 As late as 1935, the Court was unanimously agreed on the importance of maintaining this public/private distinction, with its implications for federalism, even at the cost of a political outcome-the exclusion of black voters from any real participation in Texas politics-that many members of the Court in Grovey v.
 Townsend undoubtedly found repugnant.
 Nine years later, the balance between these competing principles was altogether different.
 The values of federalism protected by "state action" had been in eclipse since 1937.
 And on the other side of the scale-given the overtones for domestic politics of our wartime ideology-a political outcome that had been repugnant in 1935 had become literally intolerable.